The Tender Trap (club): Patrons and celebrities

 Apart from the acts, the stars of the club were the patrons.
 Tender Trap patrons were generally regarded by the press of the day to be a cut above – articles often refer to their eccentric, period fashion sense and funky moves.
 The most loyal patrons were a group known as "the Kids" – the Captain, Tito, 'Tache, Glen, Peta, Ineke, Jodie, & Megan.
 Other colourful patrons included "Lantern", the "Dancing Partner", Mr. Tambourine Man, Quiet Dave, Disco Phil, and Bongo John.
 A teenage Hana Shimada, later a co-director of her own successful GoodGod Small Club in downtown Sydney, was a regular sight on the dance-floor.
 All club regulars were issued the prized "Swingers" membership cards.
 However, the door policy was deliberately inclusive – all types were welcome, young and old, straight and gay, the sophisticated, the sexy, and the downright spooky.
 Celebrities had to pay to get in – they included Leonardo DiCaprio, Princess Stephanie of Monaco, Russell Crow, Geoffrey Rush, numerous touring rockers such as Urge Overkill and Donovan Leitch.
 Only one celebrity was ever admitted free as a special guest – Lamonte McLemore, one of the founding members of the American popular music vocal group the 5th Dimension.
 Lamonte received star treatment, and was feted by young ladies at his own table.
 Lamonte smiled enigmatically as a room full of people danced wildly to the 5th Dimension hits, Up, Up and Away, and Puppet Man, 30 years after those records had first hit the charts.
 At its peak, and on long weekend holidays, the Tender Trap could be packed with 1200 patrons, the queue stretching down Darlinghurst Road, all in a building licensed to entertain 300.
 The crush added to the sense of wild occasion, but for those wanting a more laid-back experience, mid-winter Tender Trap was the place to be.

 In film and literature

 In January 2000 the Tender Trap had its final night, as the historic Les Girls building was shut down for major renovations, to become another characterless Sydney hotel.
-The Tender Trap lives on in the film that was shot on location at the club, The Sapphire Room, and is name-checked in Nikki Gemmell's book Shiver.
+The Tender Trap lives on in the film that was shot on location at the club, The Sapphire Room.
+In 2026 The Sapphire Room received a 4K restoration, and was screened in the Harbour City Cinema series at the Art Gallery of NSW, as part of a tribute session to Robert Herbert.
+The club is also name-checked in Nikki Gemmell's book Shiver.

+The Powerhouse Collection

+In 2023 Sydney's foremost cultural archive, the Powerhouse Museum, accepted into its collection the complete archive of the Tender Trap, including posters, flyers, hand tinted transparencies and original artwork, particularly highlighting the graphic design work of Robert Herbert.
+The items can be viewed via the Powerhouse Collection.